kbr19-thu/kbr19-thu.github.io/content/authors/admin/_index.md

     url: https://www.tsinghua.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include medical image processing, computer vision and other deep learning techniques.
+bio: My research interests stereo vision, general computer vision and other deep learning techniques.

 # Interests to show in About widget
 interests:
   - Stereo Vision
   - Computer Vision
+  - AI for Science
   - Deep Learning
   - Artificial Intelligence
+  - Disaster Prevention and Mitigation

 # Education to show in About widget
 education: